2006 Dutch general election: Radio debate

 The first public election debate between the leaders of the seven largest parties was held on 29 October 2006, on public radio.
 Mark Rutte, whose VVD was junior partner in the third Balkenende cabinet of CDA prime minister Jan Peter Balkenende, was worried that the CDA would choose a coalition with the PvdA after the election, as this, at the time of the debate, was the only possible two-party coalition with a majority according to polls.
 Balkenende, however, kept his options open, and did not rule out a coalition with the PvdA.
 The PvdA's Wouter Bos stated that he would not become a deputy prime minister in case Balkenende would lead a CDA-PvdA coalition.
 He would then remain as chairman of the parliamentary party.

 RTL 4 debate

-This debate took place on 3 November 2006 and was televised by RTL4.
+This debate took place on 3 November 2006 and was televised by RTL 4.
 Participants were Jan Peter Balkenende and Wouter Bos.
 Balkenende focused on his achievements from the preceding four years, stating "We are much better off than four years ago.
 We were behind in Europe and now we're ahead but our work is not yet done."
 Bos felt that under Balkenende the gap between rich and poor had grown, stating "What have you asked of the wealthiest?
 Everybody has been asked to dig into their pockets to contribute to the economy."
 In an opinion poll conducted by TNS-Nipo following the televised debate, 50 percent of respondents thought Wouter Bos had won the debate, against 46 percent for Jan Peter Balkenende.